cloudflare/workers-docs/workers-docs/src/content/reference/apis/kv.md

 ## Metadata

-You may want to associate some metadata with a key-value pair.
-To do this, you can set `metadata` to any arbitrary object (must serialize to JSON) in the put options object on a `put` call.
-You would run the following to add associated metadata on a call to `put`:
+To associate some metadata with a key-value pair set `metadata` to any arbitrary object (must serialize to JSON) in the put options object on a `put` call.
+Usage in Worker script:

 `await NAMESPACE.put(key, value, {metadata: {someMetadataKey: "someMetadataValue"}})`